Submission Guidelines

 Peer Review Process

 All submissions, whether research papers or Perspectives, are first checked to make sure they meet our citation style guidelines, word-count parameters, and our geographical and subject purviews.
 Passing this, the submission then undergoes a quick internal pre-review by a member(s) of our Editorial Board (also known as a desk read).
-This is a relatively quick procedure and should not take more than 1-2 weeks.
-There are three possible outcomes of this pre-review: 1) it passes and is sent out for external review; 2) it is declined; 3) it is given a “reject and resubmit” decision.
+This is a relatively quick procedure and should take approximately 7–10 days.
+There are three possible outcomes of this pre-review: 1) it passes and is sent out for external review; 2) it is declined; 3) it is given a “decline and resubmit” decision.
 In the case of #2, we will not reconsider the submission.
 In the case of #3, we feel the submission has some promise but is not quite ready for external review.
 In this case, we may offer recommendations to strengthen the paper, and offer to reconsider the paper should they be undertaken.

 If it passes pre-review, the manuscript is then sent out for double-blind external peer review by at minimum two reviewers.
 The reviewers assess the scholarly quality of the submission as well as its relevance to Pacific Affairs’ audience and conformity with the goals of the journal.
 As an interdisciplinary journal, we are open to submissions from all social science disciplines; at the same time we strive to match the submissions with appropriate referees who can speak to both a manuscript’s contributions to the specialized field and also to its accessibility to non-specialist readers.